HenriquedaFonte/foodexplorer_front/README.md

 - Application developed based on a <a href='https://www.figma.com/file/GkqG5AUJe3ppcUEHfvOX6z/food-explorer' target='_blank'> Figma </a> project
 - A structured project, with a good organization of folders, division of components in the front-end, etc.
-- A README.md file with specifications on how to run the project in a dev environment.
 - Users must authenticate themselves to enter the application through the login screen, you can apply what you learned in JWT authentication classes.
 Authentication must be validated with a password.
 - Admin can add or delete an dish or edit an existing dish.
 - Give your functions and variables meaningful names: work with Clean Code concepts a bit.